Get Help for Yourself

 Initial call

-When you first call, our trained, compassionate staff will listen to you.
+When you first call, our trained, compassionate staff will listen to you for an intake.
 They will ask you a few questions about what’s going on in your life, why you are seeking help at this time, and schedule you for an assessment with a Licensed Clinical Social Worker.

 STEP 2